 A Fun Filled Ancient History Of The Beauty Salon

-The thought of the beauty salon is just who makes the best oil not a brand new one.
-In fact, going back to ancient civilizations, we are able to see that hairstyles and the individuals who loved them have been setting fashion trends for thousands of years.
-Though through the ages hairstyles, cuts, and trends have changed hundreds of times, there are some things which have remained constant through time, like women wearing long braids or wigs, men keeping hair clipped or shaved short, and even coloring hair is not a new, modern practice.
+The idea of the beauty salon is just not a brand new one.
+Actually, going back to ancient civilizations, we are able to see that hairstyles and the people who loved them have been setting fashion trends for thousands of years.
+Even though through the ages hairstyles, cuts, and trends have changed hundreds of times, there are some things that have remained constant through time, like women wearing long braids or wigs, men keeping hair clipped or shaved short, and even coloring hair will not be a new, modern practice.

-The ancient Egyptians would get their hair clipped very close to the top, especially within the upper classes, in order to don full, fancy wigs atop their heads for special occasions, public outings, and ceremonies.
-The womens wigs were adorned with gold and ivory trinkets, and were long and sometimes braided.
+The ancient Egyptians would get their hair clipped very near the top, especially in the upper classes, in an effort to don full, fancy wigs atop their heads for special occasions, public outings, and ceremonies.
+The womens wigs were adorned with gold and ivory trinkets, and were long and infrequently braided.
 The beauty salons back then were where these wigs were ordered and made.
 Women in ancient Greece often had long hair, tightly pulled back.
 Even at this early time, women would dye their hair red and sprinkle gold powder on the hair, decorating their coiffures with tiaras and flowers.
 Men wore their hair short and infrequently shaved, probably for comfort and convenience when putting on their gladiator helmets.
-Beauty salons during this time were inside palaces of the rich and noble, though there have been also some on the streets for the commoners as well.
+Beauty salons during this time were inside palaces of the rich and noble, though there were also some on the streets for the commoners as well.

-Traditionally in China, young girls wore their hair in braids, which required the help of a friend or hair stylist, and womens hair was pulled back and wound around in a bun.
-Mens heads were traditionally shaved, aside from a part of the back of the head, which would grow long and stay braided.
+Traditionally best hair glue for lace wigs in China, young girls wore their hair in braids, which required the assistance of a friend or hair stylist, and womens hair was pulled back and wound around in a bun.
+Mens heads were traditionally shaved, aside from part of the back of the head, which might grow long and stay braided.
 In Japan, the hairdresser of a Geisha certainly had her work cut out for her, styling the womens hair heavily with lacquer decorations in very large ornate styles.

-Throughout the 15th century, the time of the Renaissance saw probably the most painful hair trends ever to hit beauty salons.
-Women during this era wouldn’t only pluck their eyebrows, but would pluck the entire front hairline that ran across their head with the intention to make it seem like they had higher foreheads!
+Throughout the 15th century, the time of the Renaissance saw some of the painful hair trends ever to hit beauty salons.
+Women during this era wouldn’t only pluck their eyebrows, but would pluck all the front hairline that ran across their head in order to make it seem like that they had higher foreheads!
 Obviously the old saying Beauty is Pain rang loud and clear to women back then, too.
-This crazy era was followed by women rushing to beauty salons for white face powder and red wigs, to be able to keep up with the fashion trends that had been set by Queen Elizabeth together with her super pale complexion and bright red hair.
+This crazy era was followed by women rushing to beauty salons for white face powder and red wigs, with a purpose to sustain with the fashion trends that had been set by Queen Elizabeth along with her super pale complexion and bright red hair.

-Thus we’ve a very brief summary of some of the different hairstyles that beauty salons everywhere were called upon to create for customers.
-Whether it was a protracted braided wig in Ancient Egypt or an excellent old fashioned hairline plucking, hairstylists have always been wanted to offer people what they want in hairstyles.
+Thus we’ve got a very brief summary of among the different hairstyles that beauty salons everywhere were called upon to create for purchasers.
+Whether it was a long braided wig in Ancient Egypt or best hair glue for lace wigs a superb quaint hairline plucking, hairstylists have always been wanted to give people what they need in hairstyles.